rainbowdashlabs/sql-java/docs/01/introduction.md

-# Introduction
+# Chapter 1

-Welcome to the introduction.
+Welcome to chapter one.
 You are probably here because you want to work or are already working with databases.
 Databases are often crucial when it comes to storing data.
-We have many different databases out there.
+We have many databases out there.
 All of them satify different use cases and are specialised on different tasks and data sets.
 Some store data in documents, some in tables or something else.